Crypto News

 Half of the firms discovered were associated with so-called “pig-butchering frauds.”

-A pig-butchering scam is an insidious plan in which the fraudster establishes trust with the victim — frequently via romance — before enticing them to put money or cryptocurrency into a trading platform or virtual wallet controlled by the scammer.
+A pig-butchering scam is an insidious plan in which the fraudster establishes trust with the victim — frequently via romance — before enticing them to put money or crypto into a trading platform or virtual wallet controlled by the scammer.

 The fraudster then “fattens” the victim and gains their confidence before convincing them to send a significantly higher quantity, only to steal the money.